Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/language.md

 # /language
 ## Information
 **This command allows you to select the language Zoe speaks on your Discord server.
 This affects all messages except the [help command](/en/commands/important/help) and the [patchnotes](/en/commands/other/patchNotes).
-Currently available are English and German (completely) aswell as French, Russian, Turkish, Italian, Portuguese and Spanish (partially).**
+Currently available languages can be found in [translations](/en/translation).**
 >Please bear in mind that we cannot offer all languages and are dependent on the community for complete translations.
-Learn more here: [Translations](https://wiki.zoe-discord-bot.ch/en/translation)
+Learn more here: [Translations](/en/translation)
 >{.is-info}

 <br>